Jason Marquis: Little League World Series

 Marquis starred in Little League Baseball on the South Shore Little League team that finished second in the US, and third in the world, in the Little League World Series in 1991.
-He led his team to a victory in the first round over Chad Pennington and his Ohio team on his 13th birthday.
+He led his team to a victory in the first round over the Ohio team on his 13th birthday.

 His team lost to California in the US final on ESPN, as Marquis was relegated to shortstop because Little Leaguers weren't allowed to pitch two days in a row.
 Marquis then led his team to victory over Canada in the third-place game, throwing a no-hitter.
 "Playing in front of that many people at that time in my life made me realize this is what I wanted to do with my life," said Marquis, "and I was going to work my hardest to get it."
 As of September 2021, he was one of over 50 Little League World Series players to have reached the major leagues.